MY NAME IS ELISSA.

 There is no other person on the planet with the same blueprint as you.
 That includes your voice.
 And the only way to have a “good” voice is to have YOUR voice.

 It is my personal mission in life to express myself authentically and fully, and to empower you to do the same.

-Elissa Weinzimmer is a vocal health educator, presence coach, and the founder of Voice Body Connection.
-After suddenly losing her own voice at age 21, Elissa stopped performing and began studying the mechanics of voice.
-Over time she developed a unique, concrete approach to coaching that empowers performers, leaders, and speakers to optimize their voices and share them more authentically.
+Elissa Maas Weinzimmer is an award-winning vocal health educator, presence coach, and the founder of Voice Body Connection.
+After suddenly losing her own voice at age 21, Elissa began studying the mechanics of voice.
+Over time she developed a unique, concrete approach that empowers performers, leaders, and speakers to optimize their voices and share them more authentically.